thanos-io/thanos/docs/components/receive.md

 The Prometheus instance is then configured to remote write to both of these Thanos receive endpoints.
 There's no need for the hashring functionality in this simple and zero-tenants setup.

-Exerpt from the `prometheus.yml` configuration file:
+Excerpt from the `prometheus.yml` configuration file:
 ```yaml
 remote_write:
   - url: http://thanos1.example:19291/api/v1/receive